The Pulse: Paris

 Kenneth also hated the way he wore his beret tilted across his head of rich, dark hair.
 Could he be a bigger stereotype?
 A bigger show-off?
 The beret was cocked to one side, as if he were about to paint a lily pond in Giverny.
 Antoine — that caricature of a French bohemian.
 A baby bobo, wrapped in tight leather!

 In it she argued that art wasn't Alexander Pope’s what oft was thought yet ne'er so well expressed, nor was it le mot juste, the sculpture of rhyme, Gautier’s art for art's sake, or Baudelaire’s poetry that has no other aim than itself.
 The definitions of Gautier and Baudelaire promised immense freedom, yet mostly delivered freedom from doing all sorts of other things.
-Martine argued that art was drama for drama's sake: both its motives and its intentions were to play out our internal conflicts.
-As a result, drama was the most inclusive and enduring of art forms; it could include poetry, music, narrative, speech, and human action on all their scales.
+Instead, Martine argued that art was drama for drama's sake: its motives and its intentions were to play out our internal conflicts.
 What Hamlet said of drama could be said for art itself: it’s nothing more, and nothing less, than a mirror up to nature.

-Martine exemplified her ideas with the lives of her mother and father.
+Martine argued that consuming and creating art were fundamentally different, and illustrated this with the lives of her own mother and father.
 Their suicides, she argued, were the result of them living other people's versions of art, instead of creating their own.
 They failed in their art because they failed to become artists.
 That is, they failed to dramatize their own inner torments in ways that worked them through, providing catharsis to alleviate the stagnation of tragedy, and providing a runway of laughter to fly over the head of absurdity.
-They lost themselves in the dramas — and in the aesthetic theories — of other people, instead of creating their own patterns that allowed them to adapt to the world around them.
+They lost themselves in the dramas — and in the aesthetic theories — of other people, instead of creating their own patterns that allowed their inner selves to adapt to the world around them.
 In brief, they failed because they didn’t follow Blake’s credo: I must create a system or be enslaved by another man's.

 Martine hadn't told Kenneth yet about her final chapter, Drama Queen.
 It brought everything into the present.
 In it, she argued that most of what we do is imitation, but much of what we might do is art — from imagining your fate in a thesis that was as much conjecture as argument, to exposing the blue tints of kyanite to an intellectual who couldn’t say what was really on his mind.